-- Visor signs (provided in the first day packet) must be displayed on the passenger side visor during afternoon curbside pick-up. - Pull all the way forward in the Curbside Service lane Once vehicles have stopped, children will be assisted into cars, and drivers will be directed to exit. - Children will NOT be allowed to enter on the street side of the vehicle, except with adult assistance. - Kindergarten students are dismissed at 2:30pm and will be brought out to the curb and assisted into their vehicle by teachers. - All Kindergarten students not picked up at 2:40pm will come inside and sign in to the After School Program.
-Kindergarten parents arriving after 2:40pm must park their car and come inside to the library to sign their child out of the program. - Drivers must remain in their car to facilitate traffic flow. - If you pick up a kindergarten student and an older sibling, you will be directed to the holding pattern lanes after picking up your kindergartener. - Drivers picking up older students should enter the parking lot and line up in the holding pattern lanes.
-Please remember to turn off your car while you wait in line.
-When kindergarten students have finished loading, those in the holding lanes will be motioned to move around to the curbside lane. - It is important to remember to follow those directing traffic to maintain traffic flow and safety. - A bus parking/loading zone is located at the east end of the parking lot to provide a safer environment for our children. - We have made every effort to be mindful of our neighbors on Scio Church Road, and the staff member posted at the entry drive will guide drivers either to the curbside lane or to the "holding pattern lanes." - We ask that all vehicles yield to buses entering and exiting the campus, as well as in our parking lot.

-All students not picked up at 3:00pm will come inside and sign in to the After School Program.
+- Visor signs (provided in the first day packet) must be displayed on the passenger side visor during afternoon curbside pick-up. - Pull all the way forward in the Curbside Service lane Once vehicles have stopped, children will be assisted into cars, and drivers will be directed to exit. - · Children will NOT be allowed to enter on the street side of the vehicle, except with adult assistance. - Drivers must remain in their car to facilitate traffic flow. - Drivers picking up older students should enter the parking lot and line up in the holding pattern lanes.
+Please remember to turn off your car while you wait in line. - It is important to remember to follow those directing traffic to maintain traffic flow and safety. - A bus parking/loading zone is located at the east end of the parking lot to provide a safer environment for our children. - We have made every effort to be mindful of our neighbors on Scio Church Road, and the staff member posted at the entry drive will guide drivers either to the curbside lane or to the "holding pattern lanes." - We ask that all vehicles yield to buses entering and exiting the campus, as well as in our parking lot. - All students not picked up at 3:00pm will come inside and sign in to the After School Program.
 Parents arriving after 3:00pm must park their car and come inside to the library to sign their child out of the program.